wazuh/wazuh-documentation/source/pci_dss.rst

     [SSH Configuration - Root login allowed {PCI_DSS: 2.2.4}] [any]
     f:/etc/ssh/sshd_config -> !r:^# && r:PermitRootLogin\.+yes;

-In our :ref:`OSSEC Wazuh fork <wazuh_installation>`, the rootcheck rules use this syntax in the rootcheck name: **{PCI_DSS: X.Y.Z}**.
+In our :ref:`OSSEC Wazuh fork <installation>`, the rootcheck rules use this syntax in the rootcheck name: **{PCI_DSS: X.Y.Z}**.
 Meaning that all rootchecks already have the PCI DSS requirement tag.

 Use cases
 ^^^^^^^^^